Awuor-Nancy/car-manufucturing-process/README.md

    Run the project by running the live srerver @port 5500

 7. ## License
-This project was build by Nancy-Awuor.
+This project was built by Nancy-Awuor.